Extramural Research Programs

 Community-Based Participatory Research (CBPR) Initiative supports community-based participatory research which engages the community in all phases of the research process as equal partners with scientists.

 Minority Health and Health Disparities International Research Training (MHIRT) Program allows U.S. institutions to offer short-term international research training opportunities to undergraduate and graduate students from health disparity backgrounds.
+Click here for a list of funded MHIRT Programs.

 Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR) Program funds small businesses to strengthen their role in Federal research or research and development and stimulate technological innovation in the private sector.